vemarav/flutter_todo_app/README.md

-# todo_list
+# TodoList App

-A new Flutter project.
+A flutter app based on sqlite database using sqflite plugin.

 ## Getting Started